-

 Mission Statement

-Alcovy CASA works to provide neglected and abused children in foster care with a voice in the juvenile court proceedings.
+Alcovy CASA volunteers provide a voice in juvenile court proceedings to neglected and abused children in foster care, in Newton and Walton Counties.
 By simply asking questions, like how is this child doing, our volunteer advocates help children find a safe and permanent home.

 Description

 A Court Appointed Special Advocate--a CASA-- is a trained community volunteer who is appointed by a judge to advocate for an abused or neglected child in juvenile court proceedings.
-A CASA makes independent recommendations to the court for services which focus on meeting th eneeds of each child.
+A CASA makes independent recommendations to the court for services which focus on meeting the needs of each child.
+Alcovy CASA serves foster children from Newton and Walton Counties.

 CAUSE AREAS